 In circumstances like the above, you may have other claims as well.
 So, for instance, if you only have the negligence claim above dismissed but also brought claims for something else, the judge could allow you to still have your other claims heard.

 When a judge dismisses a claim, based on the circumstances, they can dismiss it either with prejudice or without prejudice.
 Dismissing a claim with prejudice means that you will not be able to refile your case.
 Your only option is to appeal the court’s ruling.
 If the judge dismisses your claim without prejudice, and your statute of limitations has not run, then your attorney should be able to refile your case in the appropriate court and/or with the appropriate causes of action.

 Clearly, dispositive motions are not something to be taken lightly.
 They can be filed for any number of reasons, and each case is unique in its facts.
 It is important to make sure that your attorney is aware of all of the facts surrounding your case so that they can be sure to defeat any motion that the opposing counsel tries to bring against your claim.

 The lawyers of Herrman & Herrman, P.L.L.C. are ready to fight for clients and their family members to obtain the full benefits available by law to them.
-Contact us at (877) 714-0256 in Brownsville or online from anywhere in Texas for a remote consultation that is free, confidential, and with no strings attached.
+Contact us at (361) 792-2358 or using our online form for a remote consultation that is free, confidential, and comes with no strings attached.